hermitex/tech-articles/syncflowsolutions/Ruby Tutorials/all-ruby-topics.md

 # All topics for ruby tutorials

 1. Introduction to Ruby
+2. Working with Variables
-2. Working with Variables and Data Types
+3. Working with Data Types
-3. Control Flow and Loops
+4. Control Flow and Loops
-4. Working with Arrays and Hashes
+5. Working with Arrays and Hashes
-5. Object-Oriented Programming in Ruby
+6. Object-Oriented Programming in Ruby
-6. Working with Strings and Regular Expressions
+7. Working with Strings and Regular Expressions
-7. Working with Files and Directories
+8. Working with Files and Directories
-8. Debugging and Error Handling
+9. Debugging and Error Handling
-9. Working with Databases
+10. Working with Databases
-10. Creating Web Applications with Ruby on Rails
+11. Creating Web Applications with Ruby on Rails
-11. Testing and Refactoring Code
+12. Testing and Refactoring Code
-12. Performance Optimization in Ruby
+13. Performance Optimization in Ruby
-13. Integrating Ruby with Other Languages and Technologies
+14. Integrating Ruby with Other Languages and Technologies
-14. Deploying Ruby Applications
+15. Deploying Ruby Applications
-15. Advanced Ruby Topics
+16. Advanced Ruby Topics